torsten-liermann/systemd-docker/README.md

 # Introduction
 This repository provides a wrapper that allows for a better integration of Docker containers as `systemd` services.

-Usually, a Docker container is launched with `docker run ...`.
-It's important to note that `docker` stands for the *Docker client* - a command line utility connected to the *Docker engine running in another process*, which executes the image builds, *running containers, etc. in yet other processes*.
-This **"process confusion"** leads to problems if containers are meant to be run as `systemd` services - the equivalent instruction for service launch `ExecStart=docker run ...` would imply that `systemd` monitors the client instead of the actual container.
-That leads to a bunch of odd situations:
+Usually, a Docker container is launched with `docker run ...` where `docker` is the *Docker client* - a command line utility connected to the *Docker engine running in another process*, which executes the *image builds, running containers, etc. in yet other processes*.
+If a Docker container is started as a `systemd` service using an instruction like `ExecStart=docker run ...`, *`systemd` is attached to the Docker client process instead of the actual container process*, which can lead to a bunch of odd situations:
 - the client can detach or crash while the container is fine, yet systemd would trigger failure handling
-- worse, the container crashes and should be restarted, but the client stalled and the problem goes unnoticed
+- worse, the container crashes and requires care, but the client stalled - systemd is blinded
-- when a container is stopped using `docker stop`, attached client processes exit with an error code instead of 0/success.
+- when a container is stopped with `docker stop ...`, attached client processes exit with an error code instead of 0/success.
 This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down

 The **key thing that this wrapper does is** that it moves the container process from the *cgroups* set up by Docker